SachinGarg10/rasa_paksha_nlp_chatbot_group7/README.md

 - [x] Can Greet, Goodbye, Acknowledge, end conversation, retrieve information on a language, handle Hindi script

-- [x] Personna of Big Brother who knows about every languages.
+- [x] Persona of Big Brother who knows about every languages.

 - [x] Provide information about any language in hindi script.